JWahle/piCoreCDSP/README.md

    or if you want a fixed volume of e.g. -30dB after boot, use this command:
    `sudo -u tc sh -c '/usr/local/camilladsp -p 1234 -a 0.0.0.0 -o /tmp/camilladsp.log --statefile /mnt/mmcblk0p2/tce/camilladsp/camilladsp_statefile.yml --gain=-30'`
 3. Save and reboot

+### Running your own python scripts
+It is not possible anymore to reuse the python environment created by this installer.
+Instead, you can create your own environment as described here: https://github.com/JWahle/piCorePython